hansrune/homely-tools/README.md

 INFO:engineio.client:Sending packet PING data None INFO:engineio.client:Received packet PONG data None
 ```

-#### Manual installation steps

-On initial setup, some prereqs need to be provided:

-1. You will need to copy the settings template and modify that with your own values.
-For example:

-    ```bash
-    sudo cp -v mqtt/defaults-homely2mqtt-template /etc/default/homely2mqtt # copy the template
-    sudo chown $USER /etc/default/homely2mqtt                              # Current user is the default service user account sudo chmod 600 /etc/default/homely2mqtt                                # make sure no other user can read it sudo vim /etc/default/homely2mqtt                                      # edit setting:xs with your favourite editor
-    ```

-2. You will also need to install required python3 modules in python venv (virtual environment).
-Currently something like this:

-    ```bash
-    python3 -m venv /opt/homely2mqtt/venv
-    source /opt/homely2mqtt/venv/bin/activate
-    pip3 install --upgrade pip
-    pip3 install requests paho-mqtt "python-socketio[client]<5.0" pyyaml
-    ```

-3. A separate user account for running the service is recommended.
-The default setup assumes that current user will run the service

 You will have to break the `journalctl -fu` command being run at the end of this install / update script.